dmdobrea/HoverGames_Challenge2/README.md

 ## How to use the human detection application

-All the functionalities of the main program (hr_RealAppNavQ.py) are activated through the different command line's arguments.
+All the functionalities of the main program (**[hr_RealAppNavQ.py](https://github.com/dmdobrea/HoverGames_Challenge2/blob/main/05_RealApplication_NavQ/hr_RealAppNavQ.py)**) are activated through the different command line's arguments.
 For a short description of them see the folowing table:

 ![hr_RealAppNavQ.py functions](./WorkingModes.PNG)

+Several examples of hr_RealAppNavQ.py use: